Constraint-based graph network simulator: Implementation

 \subsubsection{Further details}

 \paragraph{Parameterizing the update $\update$}

 For \dataset{Rope}, \dataset{Bouncing Balls}, \dataset{Bouncing Rigids} we use the velocity (defined as difference between the positions at adjacent time points) as the update $\update$.
 At the first iterations, $\update^{(0)}$ is initialized to the previous velocity $V_t$.
 For \dataset{BoxBath}, we use normalized acceleration of the particle as the update $\update$ to better match the approach in \cite{sanchezgonzalez20a, pfaff2021learning}.
+The acceleration is estimated as a backward difference: $A_{t+1} = V_{t+1} - V_t = P_{t+1} - 2P_t + P_{t-1}$.
+In this case, the $\updater{}$ takes the form $\hat{P}_{t+1} = P_{t} + V_t + \hat{A}_{t+1} = 2P_{t} - P_{t-1} + \hat{A}_{t+1}$, where $\hat{A}_{t+1}$ is produced by the \predictor{}.
 The update $\update^{(0)}$ is initialized to a zero vector on the first iteration.
 In both cases, the proposed $\update$ is concatenated as an extra node feature at each optimization iteration.

-\paragraph{Normalization} For \dataset{BoxBath} we found it was important to normalize inputs and targets to zero-mean unit-variance (as in \cite{sanchezgonzalez20a}).
+\paragraph{Normalization} For \dataset{BoxBath} we found it was important to normalize inputs and targets to zero-mean unit-variance (as in \citet{sanchezgonzalez20a}).
 In the other datasets, the scale of the features was already close to zero-mean unit-variance, except for the input/target velocities in \dataset{Bouncing Balls} and \dataset{Bouncing Rigids}, so we scaled them by a factor of 100.

 \paragraph{Noise} To stabilize rollouts in \dataset{BoxBath}, we added noise to the input sequences in the same manner, and with the same magnitude, as in \cite{li2019learning,sanchezgonzalez20a}.

 \paragraph{Fixed particles} Some of the datasets contain fixed nodes that do not change the position, such as the ``pinned'' node in the \dataset{Rope}.
 As our GNN models are translation invariant, they do not observe absolute positions of the nodes and cannot correct the position of the fixed nodes.
 Therefore, we prevent the update for the fixed nodes by using \textit{stop\_gradient} for gradient-based constraint models, similarly to \cite{neural_projections}.
 For non-constraint-based models, we override fixed particles positions to remain static during a rollout for all models.
 We also mask out fixed particles from the loss computation.
 Note that excluding the fixed particles from the predicted output is a standard practice \citep{sanchezgonzalez20a, pfaff2021learning}.